-Aronia (Aronia melanocarpa) is a berry-producing shrub that is native to eastern North America.
-The fruits are known as black chokeberry or Aronia berries which are small, purple-black coloured fruit and are very tart and dry to taste.
-They are rich in vitamins, minerals, and polyphenols which are antioxidant and anti-inflammatory compounds.
-These berries have one of the highest antioxidant capacities of any fruit, which makes the pea-sized berries a “superfood”.
+Aronia (Aronia melanocarpa) is a shrub that is native to eastern North America.
+Its pea-sized berries are known as black chokeberry or Aronia berries.
+The black fruits are very tart and dry to taste.

 Aronia melancarpa (Michx.)
 Elliot belongs to the rose family (Rosaceae).
 The shrub is also known as black chokeberry or black-seeded chokeberry.
 It is most widely classified as a part of the Aronia genus, but sometimes as a part of the Photinia genus, which also belongs to the rose family and is related to the apple.

 The two main species of the Aronia genus are Aronia melanocarpa (black chokeberry) and Aronia arbutifolia (red chokeberry).
 Both species are native to North America but can be told apart by the colour of their fruits.
 Black chokeberry fruits mature to a purplish-black colour, while red chokeberry fruits mature to red.
 Aronia prunifolia or purple chokeberry is a natural hybrid of red and black chokeberry, whereas Aronia mitschurinii or Sorbaronia mitschurinii was cultivated.

 All four species have a high antioxidant value, but black chokeberry has the highest.
 Due to the high antioxidant value, A. melancarpa cultivars like the Viking Aronia Berry are used for fruit production.
 The composition and health value of chokeberry fruits depend on many factors, like variety, maturity, environment, and climate.